cranhaven/cranhaven.r-universe.dev/README.md

 # CRANhaven - Repository for Recently Archived CRAN Packages

+_WARNING: This is a proof of concept to explore the idea of giving some more leeway to packages that get archived on CRAN.
+If it turns out to be a not-so-good idea, it will be removed again._

 The **CRANhaven** R package repository available on [R-universe](https://cranhaven.r-universe.dev) hosts packages that were recently archived on CRAN.
 Those packages can be installed using: